What to Eat After Hernia Surgery (And What to Avoid, Including Chocolate)

 After hernia surgery, your diet plays a direct role in how well you heal.

 Most patients are advised to eat foods that are easy to digest, prevent constipation, and reduce pressure on the abdominal wall.
+You may also be told to avoid certain foods, including chocolate, for a short period.

 What to eat after hernia surgery